-of a machine learning model working with $\Pb$ should be controlled, where the outer expectation is taken with respect to the randomness in $\Pb$.
-Note that $\Pb$ might be a random measure such as the empirical measure $\Pnh$.
-For example, in the data-driven setting, \eqref{eq:gen-error} is particularized to
+should be \textit{minimized or tightly upper bounded}, in expectation or in probability because \eqref{eq:gen-error} is a random quantity; note that $\Pb$ might be a random measure such as the empirical measure $\Pnh$.
+As an example, in the data-driven setting, the \textbf{expected generalization error gap} from the empirical error, i.e.,